lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 In ***regression problems***, you try to predict some continuous valued output (i.e. a numeric value, a real number).

-When we need to predict a numeric value, for example an amount of calories, we use a supervised learning technique called ***regression***.
+When we need to predict continuous valued output (i.e a numeric value, for example an amount of calories), we use a supervised learning technique called ***regression***.

 Let's take one male.
 We want to model the amount of calories burned while exercising.